 Auroras or Northern Lights – some people travel miles to see these amazing light shows caused by collisions between electrically charged particles released from the sun that enter the earth’s atmosphere and collide with gases such as oxygen and nitrogen resulting in a light show provided by Nature far worthier than any firework display.

-Here in Moray where Dolphins meet star-studded skies is one of the best places to see this phenomenon.
+Here in Moray where Dolphins meet the star-studded skies, this is one of the best places in the UK to see this phenomenon.
 Due to our clear, dark skies and wide-open northern horizons, the light shows can be amazing.
 The months of September through to March when the skies are darker are the best time to see Auroras.
 If you are really lucky you can see the show over the Moray Firth from the house, on the terrace, camera at the ready.

-One of the best places to see these lights can be Roseisle Beach but we are so lucky in this area with vast expanses of beaches and skies we might well be the place to save you travelling miles.
+One of the best places to see these lights can be Roseisle Beach but we are so lucky in this area with vast expanses of beaches and skies we might well be placed to save you travelling miles.
 However, we also have many other dark skies spots we can suggest.

-I hope my first A suggestions have tempted you to think about Moray as a different destination, look out for the next instalment or let me know what your favourite adventure is.
+I hope my first A is for suggestions that have tempted you to think about Moray as a different destination, look out for the next instalment or let me know what your favourite adventure is.